mucommander/mucommander/readme.txt

 - New: Catalan translation, contributed by Jordi Plantalech
 - New: Belarusian translation, contributed by vboo.
 - New: Norwegian translation, contributed by Ingrid Amundsen.
 - Russian translation updated.
-Update contributed by Alexey Sirotov.
+Update contributed by Alexey Sirotov and Evgeny Morozov.
+- Ukrainian translation updated.
+Update contributed by Oleksandr Kovalchuk.

 Bug fixes:
 - Pack dialog now implements the same filename selection algorithm as other dialogs (ticket #167).